Archaeology Honors Guidelines

 - a passing grade from two readers following the public thesis defense

-April 15: student submits Application for Honors, including brief proposal and plan of study; document is approved by readers, Director of Undergraduate Studies, and departmental faculty; registration for AR 401 under first reader
+April 15: student submits Application for Honors, including brief proposal and plan of study; document is approved by readers, Director of Undergraduate Studies, and Archaeology faculty; registration for AR 401 under first reader

 November 15: submission of research products required by plan of study for first semester, including (but not limited to) thesis outline with attached bibliography and timeline for thesis completion, to all readers

-December 15: feedback from readers on fall semester progress; grade awarded for AR 401—a grade of A- or better is required for continued progress in departmental honors; registration for AR 402 under first reader
+December 15: feedback from readers on fall semester progress; grade awarded for AR 401—a grade of A- or better is required for continued progress in honors program; registration for AR 402 under first reader

 March 1: complete thesis draft due to readers